betobeto/alzamon-site-versioned/_posts/2021-11-20-make-artist-earnings-great-again.md

 ### You can spend years at art college and never hear a thing about financial management.

 No wonder artists can't tell why they are always getting the short end of the stick.
 They end up selling their hard-earned art skills for peanuts because frankly **they don't know better.** No one cared to teach them the ways of money and the market.
-And media moguls use this lack of knowledge —damn sure— to their advantage, every time.
+And media moguls —count on it— use this lack of knowledge to their advantage, every time.
 Artists get being constantly used, abused and exploited by the market and somehow we've ended up normalizing what shouldn't be normal by any standards.

 Illustrator Lily Williams recently published a tremendous blog post named ["Artists You Need to Charge More"](https://lilywilliamsart.com/2021/11/15/artists-income-inflation/) which in turn inspired me to write this one.
 Lily has gone into the subject far deeper than I could even aspire to and it is a highly recommended read.
 A huge eye-opener.
 But just in case you don't feel like reading the whole thing, here are its main takeaways as I see them.